jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 Now we are equipped to resolve some of the disparate price quotations we have seen.
 We'll begin with a simple one: the prices of natural gas, as used directly by consumers for thermal energy.

 A couple of points of reference: in the Las Vegas area, with mild winters, my family consumed 1,420 therms of gas in 2022, with about 72% of this coming in January, February, November and December.
 A **therm** is 100,000 BTU, so my annual gas utility gas gost reflects 142 million BTU.
-Converting this into kilowatt hours, that is $142 x 10^6 BTU \times 1~kWh / 3412~BTU = 41,620~kWh$ of thermal energy.
-By contrast, my home used 30,314 kWh of electricity over the course of a year; this low ratio of gas to electricity usage makes intuitve sense in a warm climate where heating needs are limited and air-conditioning needs are high.
-By way of comparison, the U.K. residential energy provider, Ofgem, [estimates](https://www.ofgem.gov.uk/information-consumers/energy-advice-households/average-gas-and-electricity-use-explained) that a typical 4-5 person home consumes 17,000 kWh of natural gas in year, and 4,300 kWh of electricity in a year.
+Converting this into kilowatt hours, that is $142 x 10^6 BTU \times 1 kWh / 3412 BTU = 41,620~kWh$ of thermal energy.
+More directly in the teeth of the European energy concerns this past winter, the U.K. energy utility [reported](https://www.ofgem.gov.uk/information-consumers/energy-advice-households/average-gas-and-electricity-use-explained#:~:text=Ofgem%20estimates%20the%20typical%20household,of%20gas%20in%20a%20year) that the average household there uses 12,000 kWh of natural gas.

 <STYLE TYPE="text/css">
 <!--